18F/before-you-ship/_pages/security/dynamic-scanning.md

 The Attack Script runs the Active Scan and Spider functions.
 If your page is a javascript-driven single page application, you will want to run the Ajax Spider in addition to the standard spider.
 The Ajax Spider will instantiate a browser window and spider the application visually.
 This is significantly slower than the standard spider.
 Read more about the Ajax Spider [here](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsSpiderAjaxConcepts).

+#### Fuzzing

+["Fuzzing"](https://en.wikipedia.org/wiki/Fuzz_testing) refers to feeding a large amount of random (and/or potentially malicious) data to an application with the intention of finding vulnerabilities related to poor error handling or incomplete input validation.

+Any request in ZAP can be fuzzed.
+Simply right click on it, select Attack -> Fuzzer.
+Read more about ZAP's Fuzzing capabilities [here](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsFuzzConcepts).

 ### More Information

 The [ZAP User Guide](https://github.com/zaproxy/zap-core-help/wiki) is phenomenal.
 If you run into an issue, this should be the first place you check.

+We gave an introduction to ZAP talk as part of our engineering tech talks series.
+[Vulnerability with OWASP ZAP](https://www.youtube.com/watch?v=2Dp7pAvKHaM) ([more info and slides](https://github.com/18F/tech-talks/tree/master/vuln-scanning))

 The [OWASP Vulnerable Web Applications Directory](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=Main) has a great list of (intentionally) vulnerable targets that are useful for testing the capability of ZAP.